miekg/dnsv2/README.md

 Maybe this should serve as a lower level package, `dnsrr` and build a nicer API on top?
 I.e should server and client be here or in a `dnsnet` pkg?

+Decide where to use `int` and where to use `uint16`.
+Uint16 is more natural as length and index thingy, but `int` is more used in std go stuff (ie. `len` returns an int).

+Length check on domain names (<256) octect, 63 label length.

+Use Octets every where instead of bytes - give that old school feel.